Preventing tooth decay

 • brown or discoloured teeth

-• tooth sensitivity to hot or cold food or drink
+• tooth sensitivity to hot, cold or sweet food or drinks

 • difficulty chewing or eating